kazurayam/KatalonPropertiesDemo/README.md

 This will show you how I overwrite GlobalVariables in my Katalon project with parameters loaded from `katalon.properties` files. `katalon.properties` file can be located in multiple locations and I can choose where to locate them.
 I can exclude `katalon.properties` files from Git repository.
 Hence I can hide my sensitive information (hostname, credentials etc) even if I put the project publicly shared at GitHub.

+# Target version

+This demo was originally tested against the Katalon Studio version 5.3.1.

 # Problems to solve

 Let me assume, I have a single Web Application in multiple environments: the development, the staging, the production-blue, the production-green and more.
 These environments have 99% same contents and features except the following differences: